Skip to content

 On The Roads

-• Warmer weather brings more traffic on our roads and the longer days has more deer and wild turkeys out feeding and foraging.
+• Warmer weather brings more traffic on our roads and the longer days has more deer and wild turkeys out feeding and foraging (for more turkey tips, see our FAQs).
 Be aware of this, slow down, and observe the 25 mile per hour speed limit throughout the forest

 Photo by Don Eastman